run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 Single sign-on log in can be separated into two parts:

-1. Run:AI redirects to the IdP (e.g. Google) for login using a _SAML Request_.
+1. Run:ai redirects to the IdP (e.g. Google) for login using a _SAML Request_.
-2. Upon successful login, IdP redirects back to Run:AI with a _SAML Response_.
+2. Upon successful login, IdP redirects back to Run:ai with a _SAML Response_.

 You can follow that by following the URL changes from [app.run.ai](https://app.run.ai) to the IdP provider (e.g. [accounts.google.com](https://accounts.google.com)) and back to [app.run.ai](https://app.run.ai):

 * If there is an issue on the IdP site (e.g. `app_is_not_configred` error in Google), the problem is likely to be in the SAML Request.
-* If the user is redirected back to Run:AI and something goes wrong, The problem is most likely in the SAML Response.
+* If the user is redirected back to Run:ai and something goes wrong, The problem is most likely in the SAML Response.

 #### Troubleshooting SAML Request